Particular/docs.particular.net/nservicebus/scalability-and-ha/scale-out.md

 snippet:Routing-StaticRoutes-Endpoint

-NOTE: Operations are free to spin-up new instances of the endpoint should the load increase and the only requirement is adding an entry to the routing file.
+NOTE: System administrators are able to spin-up new instances of the endpoint should the load increase and the only requirement is adding an entry to the routing file.
 No changes in the source code are required.

 ### Broker transports

 The main difference when using broker transports is that queues are not attached to machines but are rather maintained by a central server (or cluster of servers).
-When running on a broker transport such as RabbitMQ or SQL Server, it is enough to specify the logical routing
+When running on a broker transport such as RabbitMQ or SQL Server, it is enough to specify the logical routing:

 snippet:Routing-StaticRoutes-Endpoint

-Scaling out can be done, as in version 5, just by `xcopy`-ing the binaries.
+Scaling out can be done, as in Version 5, by `xcopy`-ing the binaries.
 In this case all instances have empty IDs and there is only one queue in use.

 Should you need to go past the throughput of a single infrastructure queue or have to address each instance separately, you can specify instance IDs for each deployment of the endpoint.
 In this case, in addition to the shared `Sales` queue, there will be two instance-specific queues used by the `Sales` endpoint.

 Some upstream endpoints might decide to still treat `Sales` as a single *thing* and depend on the logical routing only.
 These endpoints will continue to send their messages to the `Sales` queue.
-Others might include routing file like this
+Others might include routing file:

 snippet:Routing-FileBased-Broker

-In that case the sender will use round-robin distribution just like in the MSMQ case.
+In that case the sender will use round-robin distribution like in the MSMQ case.

-NOTE: Even when physical routing is specified (e.g. in form of the routing file) the transport is free to ignore it if it is not possible to implement a particular scenario.
+NOTE: Even when physical routing is specified (e.g. in form of the routing file) the transport is able to ignore it if it is not possible to implement a particular scenario.
 An example is RabbitMQ which delivers the events always to the shared queue.
 The reason for that is lack of built-in `round-robin` exchange type that could be used to bind event exchanges to individual queues.